Ghana’s Asamoah Gyan announces international retirement | Goal.com

 Ghana’s Asamoah Gyan announces international retirement

-Asamoah Gyan has announced his retirement from international football after 16 years' service for the Ghana national team.
+Asamoah Gyan has announced his retirement from international football after 16-year career with the Ghana national team.

 The Kayserispor forward, who made his debut in November 2003 against Somalia, has earned 106 caps for his country, scoring 51 goals.